cisagov/ScubaGear/baselines/aad.md

 **Preferred phishing-resistant methods**

 The methods **AAD Certificate-Based Authentication (CBA)**, **FIDO2 Security Key** and **Windows Hello for Business** are the recommended options since they offer forms of MFA with the least weaknesses.
-AAD CBA supports Federal PIV cards when they authenticate directly to Azure AD.
+Azure AD CBA supports federal PIV cards when they authenticate directly to Azure AD.

 **Non-preferred phishing-resistant methods**

-The **Federal PIV card (federated from agency on-premises Active Directory Federation Services or other identity provider)** option, although technically phishing-resistant presents significant risks if the on-premises authentication infrastructure (e.g., Active Directory Federation Services) is compromised.
-Therefore, federated PIV is not a preferred option and agencies should migrate to the options listed in the preferred section above.
-If an agency does use an on-premises PIV authentication and federate to AAD, reference the [guidance at this link](https://playbooks.idmanagement.gov/piv/network/group/) to enforce PIV logon via AD group policy.
+The **Federal PIV card (federated from agency on-premises Active Directory Federation Services or other identity provider)** option is technically resistant to phishing, but it presents significant risks if the on-premises authentication infrastructure (e.g., AD Federation Service) is compromised.
+Therefore, federated PIV card is not a preferred option.
+Agencies should migrate away from the federal PIV card to the options listed above in the preferred phishing-resistant methods section.

+If on-premises PIV authentication and federation to Azure AD is used, [enforce PIV logon via AD group policy](https://www.idmanagement.gov/implement/scl-windows/).

 <!--Policy: MS.AAD.3.1v1; Criticality: SHALL -->
-- _Rationale:_ Allowing weaker forms of MFA does not protect against sophisticated phishing attacks.
+- _Rationale:_ Weaker forms of MFA do not protect against sophisticated phishing attacks.
 By enforcing methods resistant to phishing, those risks are minimized.
 - _Last modified:_ June 2023

 #### MS.AAD.3.2v1
 If phishing-resistant MFA has not been enforced, an alternative MFA method SHALL be enforced for all users.

 <!--Policy: MS.AAD.3.2v1; Criticality: SHALL -->
 - _Rationale:_ This is a stopgap security policy to help protect the tenant if phishing-resistant MFA has not been enforced.
-This policy requires that MFA is enforced, thus reducing the risks of single form authentication.
+This policy requires MFA enforcement, thus reducing single-form authentication risk.
 - _Last modified:_ June 2023
 - _Note:_ If a conditional access policy has been created enforcing phishing-resistant MFA, then this policy is not necessary.
 This policy does not dictate the specific MFA method.